zhikang-fan/zhikang-fan.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Our paper ''Optimal Fixed-price Mechanism with Signaling'' is accepted by DAI'24.
 - *2024.06*: &nbsp;🎉🎉 Our paper ''Two-stage Auction Design in Online Advertising'' is accepted by EC'24 Workshop on Frontiers of Online Advertising.
 - *2024.04*: &nbsp;🎉🎉 Our paper is accepted by IJCAI 2024.
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by ICAPS 2024.